Committee-for-Children/.github/README.md

 # .github
-General GitHub artifacts and info
+General GitHub artifacts and info.
+Must be PUBLIC visible so PR template works.